ankane/strong_migrations/README.md

 ## How It Works

-Strong Migrations detects potentially dangerous operations in migrations, prevents them from running, and gives instructions on safer ways to do it.
+Strong Migrations detects potentially dangerous operations in migrations, prevents them from running, and gives instructions on safer ways to do what you want.

 ```
  __          __     _____ _______ _